richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+- test out stability = scale search point up 2ce and see how far away the new peak location changes

+=> can uniquely find the optimal location
+	-> if a location DOESN'T EXIST, it finds the best one available, which is wrong but may have a good score => SAD scores between optimal locations are not easily comparable => NEED WAY TO DIFFERENTIATE GOOD RESULTS / BAD RESULTS

+-> secondary score metrics ?
+-> test what a good result would be with addition of noise

+- COMMON RESULT
+	=> use next-best-score ratio test to drop
+- BAD RESULT
+	=> ?

+- if predicted point is too far away (eg twice the scale distance away)
+- if predicted point is in wrong direction (90 deg off of original direction)
+- if predicted point has low uniqueness score
+- if predicted point has same location when scaled up x2 (stability)

+------ other methods to determing good / bad

+- direction from pointA to pointB can be used in location A & B to determine separate SAD scores
+- line from A to B can itself be tested as a SAD score
+	- compare in segments ?
+	-
+- poorly localized points could still have good scores

+-> score is now a 'path' score from getting from A to B [or some combination of the path]
+- seed points wont have a path-score & might offset things
+-

+- show steps and find out where it breaks

+=> WHAT TO DO IF MATCH 'IS NOT FOUND'
+	=> is there a way to tell ?
+		- compare to 'previous' match ?
+		- uniqueness ?

+- compare to what match would be with ~ 10% noise ?

+-
+- ignore plain areas [low gradient magnitudes]
+- ignore multiple-peaked [nonunique] areas
+- gradient compare?

+-> nearest neighbor blocking @ center rather than position interpolation

 - localizing SAD score is good

 -> interpolation / prediction might be off

 -> maybe triangle interpolation
+-> convex hull interpolation

 - ordering is still off

+- might want to check for duplicate matches in queue?
+-> when matching a POP -> if a point is already in cell, don't need to check -> dup matches should be dropped already ?